-'''

-public javax.realtime.ProcessingGroup

-setGranularity(long nanos)

-'''
+public javax.realtime.ProcessingGroup setGranularity(long nanos) throws IllegalRealtimeArgumentException nanos-the new granularity in nanoseconds.
+Throws

 Sets the measurement granularity of cost monitoring and cost enforcement.
 The system provides a lower bound for this.
 When nanos is below this lower bound, granularity silently is set to the lower bound.
 In general, the lower bound is the precision of the realtime clock.